 It is important to note that you can still cut closer than the recommended diameter and whether or not the tree will survive will depend on the type of tree and how far along it is in its development.
 However. as a general rule, it is always prudent to remember that the closer you get to the tree, the higher the chances of seriously injuring it.
-It is because of this that it is usually recommended that you leave root trimming to experts or at least consult with one before starting the root trimming process.
+Because of this, it is usually recommended that you leave root trimming to experts or at least consult with one before starting the root trimming process.

 Who trims tree roots?

-An arborist, or a tree surgeon, is the person who typically trims tree roots.
-However, it is possible to safely trim your tree’s roots if you follow the appropriate root trimming guidelines.
+An arborist, or a tree surgeon, is a person who typically trims tree roots.
+However, it is possible to safely trim your tree’s roots if you follow the appropriate root-trimming guidelines.